 Navigating the Kanban Project Dashboard

-To access the Kanban Project Dashboard, click Projects.
+To enable the Kanban Project Dashboard, go to Settings > Power Ups.

 Inside the Kanban Project Dashboard, see all projects grouped by a label, status, or team member.